 1. Press Windows Key + R and type sysdm.cpl in the Run dialog box and click OK.

 2. In the System Properties window, switch to Advanced tab and under Performance section, click Settings.

-3. Moving on, in the Performance Options window, switch to Data Execution Prevention tab and select Turn on DEP for all programs and services except those I select to disable DEP.
+3. Moving on, in the Performance Options window, switch to the Data Execution Prevention tab and select Turn on DEP for all programs and services except those I select to disable DEP.

 Alternatively, you could also follow the procedure laid down in this post – Enable or Disable Data Execution Prevention (DEP) for Internet Explorer only.

-Restart the machine and error should be resolved by now.
+Restart the machine and the error should be resolved by now.
 If the issue still persists, try resetting IE.